Werner: Moving to Chelsea was a 'hard decision' but the right one after Liverpool interest | Goal.com

 Along with Lampard, Antonio Rudiger and Petr Cech were among those who had dialogue with Werner ahead of his move to Chelsea.
 Still, it was the Blues boss who particularly impressed Werner with his personal touch to help convince him to sign.

 "It was a strange time, we couldn't meet each other and we met each other here for the first time because of the virus," Werner said.
-"But he called me a lot, we had a lot of conversations, he texted me a lot and he sent me some videos where he could show me what style of football he wants to play.
+"But he called me a lot, we had a lot of conversations, he texted me a lot and he sent me some videos where he could show me what style of football he wants to play with me in it.

 "So for me those were important things to know about moving to a new club.
 Because I loved to play for Leipzig and everything was well for me there so it was really important for me to come to a team with a vision that fits my style of football.